 Location: Limpopo, South Africa

-Cost: from £1,745 for 2 weeks.
-Check the Costs tab for further information.
+Price: from £1,545 for 1 week.
+Check the Prices tab for further information.

 - Learn what is being done in Southern Africa to prevent rhino poaching and contribute in a safe way to conservation efforts.